-At Chesham Preparatory School we aim to raise the aspirations of and expectations for all pupils.
+At Chesham Preparatory School, we operate a 'whole pupil, whole school' approach to the management and provision of support for pupils with SEND, believing that every teacher is a teacher of every child or young person, including those with SEND.
+We aim to raise the aspirations of and expectations for all pupils.
 Teaching is inclusive, enabling pupils to make the best progress and to access and benefit from our broad and balanced curriculum.
 We have high expectations of all members of the school community.
 We believe that all children and staff should be equally valued.
-We strive to eliminate prejudice and discrimination and to develop an environment where all children can make a positive contribution and feel safe.
+We strive to eliminate prejudice and discrimination, and to develop an environment where all children can make a positive contribution and feel safe.

-We believe that educational inclusion is about equal opportunities for all learners, whatever their age, ethnicity, attainment, gender, impairment, religion or background.
+We believe that educational inclusion is about equal opportunities for all learners, whatever their age, ethnicity, attainment, gender, disability, religion or background.
 We treat all children as individuals and respond to learners in ways that take account of their varied life experiences and needs.